 Controllable Grid Interface

-NREL's 7-megavolt amperes CGI test system can reduce certification testing time and costs while providing system engineers with a better understanding of how wind turbines, photovoltaic inverters, and energy storage systems react to disturbances on the electric power system.
+NREL's 7-megavolt amperes CGI system can reduce certification time and costs while providing system engineers with a better understanding of how wind turbines, photovoltaic inverters, and energy storage systems react to disturbances on the electric power system.

 - Fully integrated with two dynamometers, turbines in the field, and to a matrix of electronic and mechanical storage devices

 - Validates wind turbines offline from the grid

 - Previously recorded data from various power systems or from data generated by models allows for accurately-produced inertial and primary frequency response controls testing and validation

 Engineers at the NWTC have the ability to connect the CGI to a number of facilities, including the 5- and 2.5-MW dynamometers, grid integration research pads, individual or multiple MW field-research wind turbines, and the Energy Systems Integration Facility.
 These connections allow for the following capabilities:

 - Balanced and unbalanced over- and undervoltage fault ride-through evaluations

 - Reactive power, power factor, and voltage control validation

 - Protection system assessment (over- and undervoltage and frequency limits)